IS200VVIBH1BBA - Vibration Monitor Board

 Country of Manufacture: United States of America (USA)

-MPU pulse rate range 2 Hz to 20 kHz
+MPU pulse rate range: 2 Hz to 20 kHz

-MPU pulse rate accuracy 0.05% of reading
+MPU pulse rate accuracy: 0.0 percent of reading

-MPU input circuit sensitivity 27 mV pk (detects 2 rpm speed)
+MPU input circuit sensitivity: 27 mV pk

 Flame detectors: 8 per VTUR